Trump says Washington talks could lead to ‘trilat’ with Ukraine and Russia

 “And they want to give protection, they feel very strongly about it, and we’ll help them out with that.”

-Mr Trump’s envoy Steve Witkoff had suggested that measures similar to Nato’s article five mutual defence provision could be offered by the US without Kyiv joining the alliance.
+Mr Trump’s envoy Steve Witkoff had suggested measures similar to Nato’s article five mutual defence provision – that an attack on one member is an attack on the entire bloc – could be offered by the US without Kyiv joining the alliance.

+The president appeared to rule out a ceasefire in his meeting with Mr Zelensky, when he said: “I don’t think you need a ceasefire.”

+During multilateral talks later, Mr Trump said: “All of us would obviously prefer an immediate ceasefire while we work on a lasting peace.”

 In their latest meeting, Mr Trump indicated he agreed with a reporter who described Mr Zelensky as looking “fabulous in that suit”.